Caledonia Mining Corporation Plc : Notification of relevant change to significant shareholder

 ST HELIER, Jersey, Nov.
-23, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notification on November 22, 2023 from Allan Gray Proprietary Limited that on November 17, 2023 it had crossed a threshold for notification of a relevant change (as defined by the AIM Rules for Companies).
+24, 2023 (GLOBE NEWSWIRE) -- Caledonia Mining Corporation Plc ("Caledonia" or the "Company") (NYSE AMERICAN: CMCL; AIM: CMCL; VFEX: CMCL) announces that it received notification on November 23, 2023 from BlackRock, Inc. that on November 22, 2023 it had crossed a threshold for notification of a relevant change (as defined by the AIM Rules for Companies).

 A copy of the notification is below.